chris-gam/Raspberry-Digital-Signage/README.md

 omxplayer --loop --no-osd -o hdmi video1.mp4
 ```
 This method is good enough and there is no gap when the video plays again but you can use only one video for this.
-You could merge you videos into one and you are ready to go.
+You could merge your videos into one and you are ready to go.

-If you are not able to merge the videos you can write a script and play every video there is in your videos folder:
+If you are not able to merge the videos, you can write a script and play every video there is in your videos folder:

 Create the script file: